apideck-libraries/portman/README.md

   - **minLengthFields (Boolean)** : Changes the length of the value to a lower length than the defined "minLength" property in the OpenAPI document.
   - **maxLengthFields (Boolean)** : Changes the length of the value to a higher length than the defined "maxLength" property in the OpenAPI document.

+- **requestQueryParams (Array)** :

+  An array of fuzzing options for the Postman Request Headers.

+  - **requiredFields (Boolean)** : Removes the properties & values from the request headers that are marked as "required" in OpenAPI.
+  - **minimumNumberFields (Boolean)** : Changes the values of the numeric fields to a lower value than the defined "minimum" property in the OpenAPI document.
+  - **maximumNumberFields (Boolean)** :  Changes the value of the numeric fields to a lower value than the defined "maximum" property in the OpenAPI document.
+  - **minLengthFields (Boolean)** : Changes the length of the value to a lower length than the defined "minLength" property in the OpenAPI document.
+  - **maxLengthFields (Boolean)** : Changes the length of the value to a higher length than the defined "maxLength" property in the OpenAPI document.
+  -
 For more details, review the [fuzzing example](https://github.com/apideck-libraries/portman/tree/main/examples/testsuite-fuzzing-tests).

 <hr>